calinux-py/GitMap-IQ/README.md

 # GitMapIQ

-GitMapIQ is a GUI application that allows you to explore Git repositories in an interactive and visual way.
-Features like repository cloning, file browsing, code preview, and AI-powered code explanations, GitMapIQ enhances your development workflow and repository comprehension.
+GitMap IQ is a GUI application designed to help you explore Git repositories interactively and visually.
+Features like repository cloning, file browsing, code previews, and AI-powered code explanations--GitMap IQ simplifies understanding repositories and directories.

 ## Features